Miretz/miretz.github.io/_posts/2019-07-01-data-manipulation-command-line.markdown

 - **sed** *[options]* '*[code]*' *[file]* : Stream editor.

 Sed is another standard UNIX command line tool.
-The name stands for stream editor and it can perform various functions on files like, search, find and replace, insert or delete.
+The name stands for stream editor and it can perform various functions on files like search, find and replace, insert or delete.
 The most common usage is substitution of text in files (by using special patterns) without even opening them.

 > For a more detailed tutorial please check the [Sed Tutorial](http://www.grymoire.com/Unix/Sed.html).